apptainer/singularity-userdocs/encryption.rst

         This feature utilizes the Linux ``dm-crypt`` library and ``cryptsetup`` utility and requires cryptsetup version of >= 2.0.0.
-This version should be standard with recent Linux versions such as Ubuntu 18 and Centos/RHEL 8, but users of older Linux versions may have to update.
+This version should be standard with recent Linux versions such as Ubuntu 18 and Centos/RHEL 7, but users of older Linux versions may have to update.

 ----------------------
 Encrypting a container
 ----------------------

-A container can be encrypted either by supplying a plaintext passphrase or a key-file containing an asymmetric RSA public key.
+A container can be encrypted either by supplying a plaintext passphrase or a PEM file containing an asymmetric RSA public key.
+Of these two methods the PEM file is more secure and is therefore recommended for production use.

 A passphrase or a key-file is supplied at build time via an environment variable or a command line option.

 +------------------------+------------------------------------------+-------------------------+
 | **Encryption Method**  | **Environment Variable**                 | **Commandline Option**  |